Spring 2023 Commencement

 3. When your name is announced during the ceremony, your thesis title will be read and you should approach the front of the stage.
 Your thesis professor will present you with your hood.
-If your thesis professor is absent, you will be hooded by Associate Dean Majda.
+If your thesis professor is absent, you will be hooded by Associate Dean Arnold.
 Once you have received your hood, walk toward the south end of the stage to receive your scroll from Dean Clark.
 Then, walk behind the chairs to return to your seat on the stage.

 4. Your hood will be supplied by the College of Chemistry; therefore, you need NOT rent a hood.
 We will be collecting hoods at the reception in Lower Sproul Plaza after the ceremony.
 Your name will be checked off when you return your hood.
 Degree candidates who do not return their hoods by the conclusion of the reception will be responsible for replacement.
-Do not return your hood with your cap and gown.

 If you have any questions about these instructions, please contact Shamaya Pellum at email@example.com